 Cade’s companion, Alex, battled Leukaemia himself when he was twelve, which helped Cade understand that people ‘can come out the other side’.
 They also shared a passion for footy, something Cade could no longer enjoy with his little brother.
 Abby is a reader and was paired with Renee, a companion who shared her love of books.

 It was a huge relief to Luke’s parents that Cade and Abby could be the focus for a while.
 “When you’re in the middle of intensive treatment, you’re just trying to keep the family going, you haven’t got a lot of time for any extra things.
 Camp Quality took some of that burden off by giving the older kids some experiences,” Sarah says.

 The cancer journey can be long.
 As Cade’s companion Alex says, at 22 he is still on it.
 Luke’s siblings will continue attending Camps to enjoy the resilience-building optimistic fun that Camp Quality knows is essential to support a whole family living with cancer.

 Ryan says he can’t encourage people enough to support Camp Quality.

 “They give kids and families the experiences and the times that they deserve.”

-Our camps provide an essential break away from the stresses of a cancer diagnosis for both kids and their families.
-Kids experience time away from home that is centred on pure fun and optimism.
-Families get a break from the day to day stresses of treatment, which also allows for parents to reconnect and bond with siblings who often feel a little neglected.
+Families get a break from the day-to-day stresses of treatment, which allows for parents to reconnect and bond with siblings who often feel a little neglected.
 We also provide the opportunity for kids and families to form life-long friendships and support networks.
 We connect people who are going through similar situations and who are at varying stages of their cancer journey.
-Our camps range from kids only Mini Camp to Junior Camp and Middle Camp.
-We also run Family Camps that cater to the entire family.
+Our camps cater to every age, and we run Family Camps for the whole family.